Some of the numbers presented in this website may not be the most recent available

 Albania had become part of Illyria by 400 BC and was incorporated into Roman provinces after 167 BC.
 Slavs began to overrun the region from 548 AD.
 It was captured by Bulgaria before establishment of the Kingdom of Albania by Charles of Anjou in 1271.

-Briefly ceded to Serbia, it had been overrun by the Ottomans by 1431 who introduced Islam.
+After being briefly ceded to Serbia, it was overrun by the Ottomans by 1431 who introduced Islam.
 Massive emigration to Christian countries occurred and Albania became an important Ottoman trading area.
-After the Empire collapsed in 1912, and under threat from neighbours, the country declared independence.
+After the Ottoman Empire collapsed in 1912, and under threat from its neighbours, the country declared independence.

 The new kingdom was invaded by Italy in 1939 before falling under Nazi rule in 1943.
 Civil war between communists and nationalists led to a socialist republic being established in 1945.
 The government isolated the country from the international community and reformed it into a strict communist society.